 This would also include a principle of when a child accepts the parents guidance, they will not run wild.
 When they obey they will be happy.

 The most important thing for a child to learn when he or she is very young is that they are loved.
 The second most important principle for a child to learn is that they need to obey their parents.
 Consider the admonition to adults in the New Testament book of Hebrews which states that God treats us just like his children (Hebrews 12:5).
-God corrects us because, like a good parent, he loves us (Hebrews 12:6).
+The Bible states we are corrected because, like a good parent, the Eternal loves us (Hebrews 12:6).
 As the child grows into an adult they will always need to answer to someone, so it would be good to learn this important principle early on.